 The Cakemaker also happens to be a food film with some mouth-watering patisserie becoming key elements in shaping up the plot.
 Additionally, Graizer’s character designs are noteworthy while subliminally underlining the politics of his characters and also their ethnic identities.
 We empathize with each of them for their values, judgments, and reservations.
 It is heartbreaking when an otherwise reticent Thomas quizzes Anat about her husband’s death.
 The same can be said about the long close-up shot towards the finale where she laughs and eventually breaks into tears.

-Ofir Raul Graizer’s directorial debut, therefore, is a spectacular proof that a love story need not be verbal to leave a heavy lump in our throats.
+Ofir Raul Graizer’s directorial debut, therefore, is spectacular proof that a love story need not be verbal to leave a heavy lump in our throats.
 The climax, which is gloriously melodramatic, conveys the kind of grief that sets the film light years ahead of recent films that handle complicated romantic relationships.
-The air of empathy that engulfs Graizer’s method of writing and storytelling is just the kinds that we desire to relish more in contemporary art.
+The air of empathy that engulfs Graizer’s method of writing and storytelling is just the kind that we desire to relish more in contemporary art.
 Welcome to the movies, Graizer!

 Author at Filmy Sasi